FranxYao/franxyao.github.io/index.md

 -----

 ### PROJECTS
-* Assessing the BERT Language Model pretraining influence for text generation tasks. (in submission)
+* Assessing the BERT Language Model pretraining influence on text generation tasks. (in submission)

   * The recent BERT model use a Maskded-LM Pretraining method to improve the classification/ structural prediction performance significantly, how will it influence text generation tasks?
   * We study the BERT pre-training methods, as well as other pre-training methods for text generation.